Do7un/Cpp/README.md

 # Cpp
-learning cpp fronm bro code youtube tutotial. daily commits
+fell inlove with C++ now I'm learning from youtube shorts how to code in C++